Beck: Morning Phase, Colors, Hyperspace (2014–2022)

-Recent activity (2022–present)
+Ride Lonesome (2022–present)

 On September 25, 2022, Beck released a cover of Neil Young's track "Old Man" to promote a Sunday Night Football game.
 The track was nominated for the Grammy Award for Best Rock Performance for the 65th Grammy Awards later in 2022.
 A music video for the track would be released on December 8, 2022.
 Following the commercial featuring the cover, Neil Young posted a still image from his 1988 music video for "This Note's For You", an anti-commercialization song in protest of the cover and commercial.

 Later on February 10, 2023, he released the song "Thinking About You", his first original solo-track since 2019's Hyperspace.
 A music video for the track would be released on February 20, 2023.
 It is currently unknown if this means a 15th studio album will be released in the upcoming future or not.
 Many music critics have noted that it sounds like a return to the folk of Morning Phase and Sea Change.

 On June 21, 2023, Beck released the track "Odyssey" with French pop-rock band Phoenix, who did a co-headlining summer tour with Beck, which started in August and ended in September.
+On 29 January, 2026, Beck announced the compilation album Everybody's Gotta Learn Sometime, curating a collection of rarities, deep cuts and cover versions, including previously unreleased recordings of "Your Cheatin' Heart" and "True Love Will Find You in the End".
+Initially, the eight-track album released digitally with a physical release on red vinyl set for 13 February, 2026.

+On April 20, 2026, Beck released the single "Ride Lonesome" to mostly positive reviews.
+When asked if this meant an album would follow it, Beck confirmed he was writing more music.
+On July 15, Beck announced his fifteenth studio album Ride Lonesome, set to be released on September 18, 2026.